-The 6th Edition Chaos Space Marine is generally considered to be relatively well balanced...with the notable exception of the Heldrake.
+The 6th Edition Chaos Space Marine is generally considered to be relatively well balanced, with the notable exception of the Heldrake.
 In addition to the general difficulties many armies in early 6th edition have with fliers, the Heldrake is the only flier to have an invulnerable save (well the Dark Eldar flyers can buy one for 10 points), and is has the best front and side armor that a flier is allowed to have, making it the most durable flier in the game outside of Forge World supplements.
-It also had the "It Will Not Die" special rule, allowing it to regenerate hull points, meaning that even if you managed to damage it, there was no guarantee that it wouldn't be able to regenerate the hull point damage before you could shoot at it again.
+It also has the "It Will Not Die" special rule, so that even if you managed to damage it, there was no guarantee that it wouldn't be able to regenerate the hull point damage before you could shoot at it again.
 Further complicating matters was its ability to destroy light transports or slaughter infantry during the movement phase, before firing a weapon that could obliterate any infantry model without an invulnerable save or a 2+ armor save, bypassing cover saves.
-A FAQ ruling would only make matters worse, giving the Heldrake the ability to fire its weapon in a 360" arc—removing the positioning element that was its only real weakness prior to the FAQ.
+A FAQ ruling would only make matters worse, giving the Heldrake the ability to fire its weapon in a 360" arc - removing the positioning element that was its only real weakness prior to the FAQ.

 The 6th Edition Eldar codex has the Wave Serpent.
 The Wave Serpent is a dedicated transport that is very spammable, has a special force field that turns penetrating hits from the front and the sides into mere glances in a 2+ and may instead deactivate the shield for a turn to fire D6+1 S7 AP- pinning hits that ignore cover.
 It also has a Scatter Laser that, after hitting something before, makes every weapon in the model Twin-linked, including the shield.